nitingwl25-source/Customer_behaviour_analysis/README.md

 After cleaning the dataset, the processed data was transferred to a SQL database for analytical queries.

-Key analyses performed:
+## Key analyses performed:

-Customer distribution by product category
+Customer distribution by product category.

-Purchase behavior analysis
+Purchase behavior analysis.

-Revenue analysis across different categories
+Revenue analysis across different categories.

-Customer segmentation insights
+Customer segmentation insights.

-SQL techniques used:
+## SQL techniques used:

 Aggregations (SUM, COUNT, AVG)
 Window functions
 Grouping and filtering
 Ranking functions

-3. Data Visualization (Power BI)
+## 3. Data Visualization (Power BI)

 An interactive dashboard was created to visualize customer behavior and business insights.

-Dashboard highlights:
+## Dashboard highlights:

 Total number of customers
 Average purchase amount
 Customer ratings
 Revenue by age group
 Customer distribution by category
 Payment method analysis
 Subscription behavior insights

 The dashboard helps stakeholders quickly understand patterns in customer purchasing behavior.

-4. Presentation (PowerPoint)
+## 4. Presentation (PowerPoint)

 A PowerPoint presentation was created to communicate the findings and insights from the analysis.
 The presentation includes:

 Project objective